Villavu/Simba/Doc/sphinx/whysimba.rst

 play too well on Linux.
 Hopefully this will be improved upon soon.

-There are plans on supporting interpreter for alternative languages such as Python, these would largely resolve the current problems wit the PascalScript interpreter on Linux/Mac.
+There are plans on supporting interpreter for alternative languages such as Python, these would largely resolve the current problems with the PascalScript interpreter on Linux/Mac.

 Fast